xiaoyeziji/ide/intl.en-US/User Guide/DataService studio/Call an API.md

 2. Create a project

-    The APP is the identity that you use to call an API.
-Each APP has a set of AppKey and AppSecret, which are equivalent to an account and a password.
+    The app is the identity that you use to call an API.
+Each app has a set of AppKey and AppSecret, which are equivalent to an account and a password.
 For more information, see [creating an application](https://www.alibabacloud.com/help/doc-detail/29488.htm).

 3. Get the permission

-    Authorization means granting an APP the permission to call an API.
-Your APP must be authorized first to call an API.
+    Authorization means granting an app the permission to call an API.
+Your app must be authorized first to call an API.

     The authorization method varies according to the channel that you use to obtain the API.
 For more information, see [obtaining authorization](https://www.alibabacloud.com/help/doc-detail/29489.htm).